Our America: The Latino Presence in American Art

 Confirmed venues include:

-The Patricia and Phillip Frost Art Museum at Florida International University in Miami, Florida (March 28, 2014 – June 22, 2014)
+The Patricia and Phillip Frost Art Museum at Florida International University in Miami, Florida (April 2, 2014 – June 22, 2014)

 Our America: The Latino Presence in American Art is organized by the Smithsonian American Art Museum.
-Generous support for the exhibition has been provided by Altria Group, Aida M. Alvarez, Judah Best, The James F. Dicke Family Endowment, Sheila Duignan and Mike Wilkins, Tania and Tom Evans, and The Michael A. and the Honorable Marilyn Logsdon Mennello Endowment.
-Additional significant support, both financial and collegial, was provided by The Latino Initiatives Pool, administered by the Smithsonian Latino Center.
+Generous support for the exhibition has been provided by Altria Group, the Honorable Aida M. Alvarez, Judah Best, The James F. Dicke Family Endowment, Sheila Duignan and Mike Wilkins, Tania and Tom Evans, Friends of the National Museum of the American Latino, The Michael A. and the Honorable Marilyn Logsdon Mennello Endowment, Henry R. Muñoz III, Wells Fargo, and Zions Bank.
+Additional significant support was provided by The Latino Initiatives Pool, administered by the Smithsonian Latino Center.
 Support for Treasures to Go, the Museum’s traveling exhibition program, comes from The C.F.
 Foundation, Atlanta, Georgia.